 A unit may setup a waterfront at their campsite.
 The beach director must approve it and the rules of Safety Afloat and Safe Swim Defense must be followed.

-Troops that want to bring a motor boat must inform camp prior to attending.
-Troops may park the boat at their campsite.
+Troops that want to bring a motor boat to park at their campsite must inform camp prior to attending.
 This may require mooring the boat off shore in some cases.
 Jet skis are not allowed.

 FISHING